IT Facilities & Support Resources

 To access files stored on your Chemistry network drives remotely, you ca n use sftp or ssh routes - please contact us for details.

 You can also 'map' or connect a drive as you would on-campus, but must first enable the campus VPN software on your computer.
 Alternatively, use the COSE cloud desktop 'Glasgow Anywhere' to access a campus PC system, and then use the chemistry services from there.

 Other Useful Information

 - Connecting to your chemistry shared Network Drives

 IT services provide central file storage for user files (H: and M: drives).
+By far the best place to save your general files is the Onedrive provided for you, as it is available anywhere and will survive the loss of your own computer.
 Chemistry also run a server for shared files and some personal storage.
 The server is called 'samba' (previously 'beaker') and examples are the 'homes' folder and the 'nmr400' folder for NMR experiment data.
 You can connect to these from any computer using the instructions below.
 This uses a separate chemistry login which you will need to be given by chemistry IT.

 Right-click on the My Computer icon, and select Map Network Drive.
 Use any free drive-letter, and in the Folder box, enter \\samba.chem.gla.ac.uk\homes

 Then click on 'different user name', and enter your Chemistry username and password using: